arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 I have a degree in food science from the University of British Columbia, and I started getting concerned with the effects that agriculture had on the environment.
 I started looking for ways to help alleviate that.
 At that point, I ran into a [TEDtalk](//www.youtube.com/watch?v=7gXq1ml6B1E) by Andras [Forgacs, Founder and CEO of [Modern Meadow](//www.modernmeadow.com/)] where he discussed the idea of 3D printing tissue and [leather](//www.cell.ag/lab-grown-clothing/) for the first time.

+> > _"What if you could have something in the middle, where you have a composite of plant plus mammalian tissue?"_

 So that was it!
 After that, I started looking into ways to incorporate my food science knowledge into this field and how I could use that to get my foo through the door with cell ag.
 I ran into New Harvest, and that’s how it pretty much all started.

 **2. Right now, you are doing your MSc.
 And research at the University of Ottawa.
 Can you briefly describe what you do?**